gokiburikin/gkbrkn_noita/README.md

 - **Demolition**: Your spells cause larger, more powerful explosions.
 - **Demote Always Cast**: Demote a random always cast spell on the wand you're holding (or a random wand in your inventory if you're not holding one) to a standard cast.
 - **Diplomatic Immunity**: You can no longer anger the gods.
-- **Duplicate**: Duplicate the wand you're holding (or a random wand in your inventory if you're not holding one.)
+- **Duplicate Wand**: Duplicate the wand you're holding (or a random wand in your inventory if you're not holding one.)
 - **Extra Projectile**: You fire an additional projectile when casting spells, but you cast them less quickly.
 Spell stats are not applied twice!
 - **Fragile Ego**: Receive 75% less damage, but damage is dealt to maximum health.
 - **Healthier Heart**: You heal for the amount gained when gaining maximum health.